EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 2. the ratio between the initial stimulus and the amplified stimulus is constant

-For example, if you hold two identical glasses, one with each of your hands, filled with the same amount of water and close your eyes and I am starting to carefully and slowly pour water in one of them you won’t notice the difference of mass until your individual threshold has been reached.
+For example, consider you are holding two identical glasses, one with each of your hands, filled with the same amount of water.
+Close your eyes and if someone slowly pours water into one of them, you won’t notice the difference in mass until your individual threshold has been reached.

 Moreover, the proportion of the masses of water is constant.